cdwilliamszenoss/Ansible-zenoss-lab-customer-deploy/README.md

 Reqirements:

-SSH PUBLIC KEY AUTHENTICATION required for installation. (connect to server via ssh from ansible managment workstation)
+- SSH PUBLIC KEY AUTHENTICATION required for installation.
+(You should be able to connect to server via ssh without a password)

-Installation files downloaded from Zenoss.
-Listed in files-required-site-[5-6].txt
+- Downloaded files listed in files-required-site-[5-6].txt.
+Save the files to zenoss-lab-customer-deploy/common/files/install directory

-Server with Centos 7.4 OS
+- Server with Centos 7.4 OS

-Second drive for Zenoss installation.
+- Second hard drive or (3) partitions for the installation.

-Update site-configuration in site-6.1.1.yml or site-5.3.3.yml.

 ----